ton-community/ton-docs/docs/develop/dapps/asset-processing/jettons.md

 :::

 To withdraw Jettons, the wallet sends messages with the `transfer` body to its corresponding Jetton wallet.
 The Jetton wallet then sends the Jettons to the recipient.
-In good faith, it is important to attach some TON as the  `forward_ton_amount` (and optional comment to `forward_payload`) to trigger a `transfer notification`.
+It is important to attach some TON (1 nanoTON at least) as the  `forward_ton_amount` (and optional comment to `forward_payload`) to trigger a `transfer notification`.
 See: [Jetton contracts message layouts](#jetton-contract-message-layouts)